Moving in the Summer – Tips to Overcome the Heat

 November 4, 2019 Posted in Moving Tips

-Moving in the Summer – Start Early to Beat the Heat
+Moving in the Summer – Start the Moving Day Early in the Morning

-One of the most important tips for moving in the summer is to get started as early as possible.
+One of the most important tips for moving in the summer is to start with preparations as early as possible.
 The sun is the strongest from around 11 pm to 4 pm, so you should avoid this time of the day at all costs.
-Getting started at 8 amwould be the best advice, and if that’s not suitable for you, then you should consider leaving the relocation for the late afternoon or early evening to avoid the hottest time of the day.
+A good idea would be to start at 8 am.
+This is the best advice for beating the heat.
+However, if that’s not suitable for you, leave the relocation for the late afternoon or early evening to avoid the hottest time of the day.

 Get ready to move GET A QUOTE